 It is notable that the D810 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5DS does not offer wifi capability.
+In contrast, the 5DS does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The 5DS is a recent model that features in the current product line-up of Canon.
-In contrast, the D810 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D810 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D810 was succeeded by the Nikon D850.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5DS Manual (free pdf) or the online Nikon D810 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 5DS and the Nikon D810?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.